 - Only checkpoints are graded.
 Labs are recommended but not required.
 Submitting the feedback forms about the course is at your discretion - Not all assignments require the same amount of effort, some are longer than others.
-Plan ahead by looking at the syllabus in the OLI website - The checkpoints are available now.
+Plan ahead by looking at the syllabus in the OLI website - All the checkpoints are available now.
 They can be completed at any time before the due date

-- All checkpoints, are due Tuesdays at 1:00PM - Every checkpoint, has up to two attempts, you can take one or both.
-The grade will correspond to what you scored in your last attempt - Beware that the questions in the second attempt are different from those in the first - After submitting any attempt, you will get feedback explaining why your answer is right or wrong, but you will not be able to change your responses
+- All checkpoints due dates fall on Wednesdays by 11:59PM - Every checkpoint offers up to two attempts, you can take one or both.
+The grade will correspond to the maximum score you obtained - Beware that the questions in the second attempt are different from those in the first - Feedback explaining why your answer is right or wrong, will be provided after the assignment due date